 Accidents and Knee Injury Lawyer Hamilton

-Every year, millions of Canadians suffer from traumatic and non-traumatic conditions and ailments.
-While millions of Canadians suffer from knee osteoarthritis which affects everyday movement including walking, climbing stairs, hiking, driving, kneeling, stooping or crouching – many Canadian also suffer from acute or traumatic related knee injuries such as fractures to the patella or tibial plateau, or ligament injuries to the ACL, MCL or LCL as well as meniscal tears and damage to cartilage.
+Every year, Canadians suffer from traumatic and non-traumatic conditions and ailments which affects everyday movement including walking, climbing stairs, hiking, driving, kneeling, stooping or crouching.
+Many Canadian also suffer from acute or traumatic related knee injuries such as fractures to the patella or tibial plateau, or ligament injuries to the ACL, MCL or LCL as well as meniscal tears and damage to cartilage cause in various types of accidents.
 The knee is a major load bearing joint that supports your body and moves like a door hinge, allowing you to bend and straighten your leg so that you can sit, squat, jump and run.